ZarmDev/To-doz-React/featurestoadd/Bugs.md

-#addPane mimics height of the panes cuz of css

-Cannot format text!
-And when pasting text, it can be in very unreadable colors/fonts

 The left arrow to move around the toolbar buttons will move around itself and be hard to click

-When you undo deleting the first pane, it breaks...

 When editing pane and going to another section, the editing persists on the corresponding pane

-There are duplicate notifications from toastify because I use it in mutliple components and not in the root component

 Many issues with the keyboard + spacing